AnushkaBhatnagar/CustomMarkdown/README.md

 Sample inputs and outputs obtained from the compiler are described in [this link](https://github.com/AnushkaBhatnagar/CustomMarkdown/blob/main/Sample%20Inputs%20and%20Outputs/Code%20Generation.md)

+The demo video demonstraring the working of the final compiler can be found [here](https://drive.google.com/file/d/1Z7VMz0Kn-tbQEh6Y0OAagGR9y3yvzoTJ/view?usp=sharing) (can be accessed through Columbia Mail ID)

 # Detailed Description of Different Phases

 The description below explains each phase of this compiler in detail.
 Though the compiler in its entirety can be run using the code above, code for running each phase individually is also present below.